shivayan-bora-jdas/Tour_of_Heroes_Angular6/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+This is a sample project that deals with the Hero Management system tutorial from the Official Angular Docs.

 ## Development server